-Acrylic pouring is a versatile, highly customizable fluid art form that truly caters to every skill level and desired outcome.
 With acrylic pours, you can create backdrops for dreamscape scenery, coasters and other home decor, and magnificent faux marble counter tops (just to name a few things).
 With so many acrylic pouring techniques available, it can be difficult to know where to begin.
-We’ve rounded up all of the current acrylic paint pouring techniques in this compendium so you can learn about them all in one convenient place.
+We’ve rounded up all of the current acrylic paint pouring techniques in this guide so you can learn about them all in one convenient place.

 The materials for each fluid painting technique will stay mostly the same; you’ll need paint, a medium of some sort, and a surface.
 Additionally, depending on the type of result you’re trying to achieve, you may want to add silicone or a bit of water; we’ll discuss any additional ingredients or considerations used with each technique, but assume that if there are no additional ingredients mentioned, the technique requires only paint and medium to achieve.
-Of course, the beauty of acrylic pouring is that it’s really customizable, so tweak the recipes to fit your needs!
-If you need more info on materials check out our acrylic pouring supplies post or get our acrylic pouring beginners guide to learn all the basics you need to get started with acrylic pouring.
+Here’s some basic supplies to get started:

 Basic Acrylic Pouring Techniques